ertanoe/weclapp-connect/README.md

 weclapp-connect provides a way to communicate with the weclapp/rest api through a simple and easy-to-use nodejs module.

 ## Installation
-The package is available on npm under the official [weclapp organization](https://www.npmjs.com/org/weclapp).

 Install via npm:
 ```shell